MY VOICE

 We children grow up quickly and need clothes and shoes more often than adults.

 However, do we realise that buying brand new clothes and shoes every time we need one is a major cause of global warming and climate change?
 An easy way to avoid our demand for new things is to always buy used things from shops that sell those including charity shops.
 I recently bought a pair of used boots from a local charity shop, Barnardo’s.
-I am happy that the money will go for a good cause and help other children like me, I will help the environment buy not buying new boots and also save money in the process.
+I am happy that the money will go for a good cause and help other children like me, I will help the environment by not buying new boots and also save money in the process.

 New shoes, clothes or any other things we buy are made in factories and those factories need fossil fuels to run machines for these to be made.
 The more we buy news stuff, more fossil fuel is burnt.
 The green house gases released by burning the fossil fuels heat up the planet and causes global warming; eventually causing climate change, rising sea levels, storms and floods to name a few.